-At Pipestry, we like to use an intro line “I know you’ve got a lot on your plate, but hear me out”.
+At SalesHive, we like to use an intro line “I know you’ve got a lot on your plate, but hear me out”.
 We’ve received positive feedback and people acknowledging they are busy and appreciate us understanding.
 We then get a referral to the correct person or to someone who would be involved in the decision making process who may have more bandwidth to speak to us.

 Help them - make them feel

 Unless your prospect is the CEO of the company, “increasing revenue “sounds great in an email and is something every company would want, but it’s not a pain point.
 And, if your prospect is a Director or VP, it may not be the most important thing to them that would convince them to take a call with you.
-What they care about (and we all care about, it’s why you’re reading this blog) is how to be less stressed at work, how to have more time in your work day, how to be seen as a leader in your department.
+What they care about (and we all care about, it’s why you’re reading this blog) is how to be less stressed at work, how to have more time in your work day, and how to be seen as a leader in your department.

 These are the things prospects connect with the most, not ROI stats and percentages.
 (Don’t get me wrong, these can be impressive, but they won’t get you an emotional reaction.)
-Position your messaging to highlight how your product or solution can help them in their day to day tasks and set them up to succeed in their role.
+Position your messaging to highlight how your product or solution can help them in their day-to-day tasks and set them up to succeed in their role.
 After implementing this approach in my own copywriting, I’ve seen an increase in positive responses and prospects more willing to answer questions and talk.